thakurrishabh/Antenna-Pattern-Analysis-/README.md

 7.Enter your own number of elements(n), distance(d), successive excitaion phase difference(del)
 0.Exit

+Except 0,1 and 2 options all other options display the changes happening to the antenna array pattern as the values are changed in the form of an ANIMATION.
+Functions have been implemented to carry out the above tasks.
 The program computes and displays the pattern of a UNIFORM LINEAR ARRAY based on the formula pat=(1/N)*(sin((N*psi)/2)/sin(psi/2)) where psi=((beta*d)*cos(phi))+delta, beta=(2*pi)/lambda, delta= successive excitation phase difference, phi=spherical coordinate from 0 to 2*pi. theta=spherical coordinate from 0 to pi.